Airplane cabin interior with luxurious seats and amenities.

 • Privacy: These even-row middle seats have no wall or console between you and the aisle.
 You feel every person and cart passing by, which was fine for dining but disruptive for sleep – which we desperately needed even on a day flight.

-• For Couples: Book the odd rows in the middle (Rows 1, 3, 5, etc.) to sit side-by-side.
+• For Couples: Book the odd rows in the middle (Rows 5, 7, 9, etc.) to sit side-by-side.

 • For Solos: Go for the even rows by the window.
 These seats are tucked away with the console protecting you from the aisle.

-Ground Experience: Bangkok and Abu Dhabi
+Ground Experience: Check-In, Terminal, and Lounges

 The transition from Bangkok to Abu Dhabi was seamless, thanks to the dedicated lines for premium travelers.